 Although laminated glass is stronger than tempered glass, tempered glass is more often used in household windows and doors.
 Due to its expensive price, laminated glass is used sparingly in residential construction.

 Tempered glass offers strength and breakage resistance but laminated glass provides UV resistance, extra security, and soundproofing.
 Both types of glass are easy to clean and maintain as long as they are installed properly.

 Tempered glass is much stronger than laminated glass and better at resisting force up to certain levels.
 Laminated glass is favored for security purposes, particularly in commercial buildings.
 The layer of PVB makes it much harder to breach, despite it not being as strong.

 Tempered glass differs from laminated glass in that it is a single piece of glass.
 Remember, laminated glass is two pieces of glass sandwiched around a piece of plastic film.

-After learning about the benefits of safety glass it can seem like a good idea to use it in all applications, especially when considering them for your home, but opting for all safety glass can be very costly.
+After learning about the benefits of safety glass it can seem like a good idea to use it in all applications, especially when considering them for your home.
+However, opting for all safety glasses can be very costly.
 Regular glass is perfectly adequate for most situations.

 In fact, the vast majority of window glass is not required to be tempered, but all door glass is tempered.

 If you have any questions regarding the use of safety glass in your home windows or doors, please reach out to us with any questions.

 Tempered glass is the preferred choice for home applications where safety glass is required.
 Its design and characteristics make it resistant to damage and lessen the chances of injury if it does break and is easy to clean up.
 It is also the most cost-effective choice.

 If you live outside DFW and have questions about your glass or are thinking about window replacement, contact a reputable professional in your area.
 If you are in DFW, contact us and one of our friendly and knowledgeable consultants will follow up with you in a timely manner.